36 TOTAL CREDITS REQUIRED

 Study the issues and concepts related to the protection of information and information systems.
 You’ll explore the threats and vulnerabilities that can impact communication, and the methods of securing communications, information systems, and computer technology.
 Examine the legal, ethical, and privacy issues related to information security.

 You’ll study the key components associated with threats and vulnerabilities to computers and networks.
 Develop your understanding of distributed systems and how they work, an appreciation for various methods of network and internet security, and the strategies necessary to promote successful business plans and policies.
 You’ll also become familiar with intersecting legal, ethical, and privacy issues.
+Course content is linked to the CompTIA ® Security+ certification exam.

 You’ll study financial crime in the context of business operations, methods of detection, and methods of investigation including the analysis of financial documents, investigative process and techniques, and preparation of investigative case reports.